DaoCloud/DaoCloud-docs/docs/en/docs/mspider/install.md

 # Install the service mesh

-Please confirm that your cluster has successfully connected to the container management platform, and then perform the following steps to install the service grid.
+Please confirm that your cluster has successfully connected to the container management platform, and then perform the following steps to install the service mesh.

-1. Click `Container Management` from the left navigation bar, enter the `Cluster List`, and click the name of the cluster where the service grid is to be installed.
+1. Click `Container Management` from the left navigation bar, enter the `Cluster List`, and click the name of the cluster where the service mesh is to be installed.

     ![Install Collector](./images/login01.jpg)